adrisanchu/save-the-date/README.md

 ## Stack

 - The frontend is deployed on `GitHub Pages` as a static site, using the `node adapter-static`.
-- The backend uses `Firebase`.
+- The backend uses `Firebase` (Web Modular API format).
 The config keys can be found [here](https://console.firebase.google.com/project/save-the-date-071224/overview).

 # create-svelte